-Within the Textile, Leather, and Apparel Industry, it is seamstresses who make a minimum of KHR 789,989 or $194, slightly higher than the minimum wage.
+Within the Textile, Leather, and Apparel Industry, it is seamstresses who make a minimum of KHR 994,388 or $241, above the set minimum wage for 2023.
 This and the rest of the figures are based on data from Paylab.

 The service industries include beauticians, mechanics, maintenance workers, gas station attendants, and waste collectors, while under tourism fall cooks and bartenders, fast food workers, porters, receptionists, spa therapists, and travel guides.

 Wood processing and administration have tied in the latest figures.
 Included in the former are machine operators, lumberjacks and timber engineers, upholsterers, and woodworking technicians.
 Meanwhile, the administration category includes chief receptionists, data entry operators, project planners or assistants, and secretaries.

 The medicine and social care category, on the other hand, includes caregivers, nurses, midwives, other healthcare practitioners such as dentists, doctors, and laboratory technicians, veterinarians, speech therapists, and youth workers.

 Towards the end of 2022, the Prime Minister together with the Ministry of Education also intend to raise entry-level teachers’ salary by $100, thus bringing it to $320 by January 2023.
 Based on Paylab’s data, among teachers it is nursery school assistants who currently make the least at KHR 872,979 or $212 monthly.

 Particularly for foreign investors, it is imperative to know and understand the wage rate and legal compliances in order to impose ideal labor conditions and business practices, both to maximize their resources and provide fair opportunities for employees.